Frontal Asymmetry 101 – How to Get Insights on Motivation and Emotions from EEG

-Imagine you have created a new product or service that you think is fantastic.
-You’ve already come up with a full marketing plan, have gotten the word out to people and can hardly contain your excitement.
-But wait a minute – will they actually like what your product or service has to offer?
+Imagine you’re creating a new product or service that you think is fantastic.
+Maybe you’re just starting the process, or have even already come up with a full marketing plan, and have gotten the word out to people.
+But will they actually like what your product or service has to offer?
 Will it catch their sincere interest and curiosity?
 Will they be willing to spend money on it during the launch?

 Consumer insights on motivation – the behavioral way

 To begin, you could ask people on the street directly, hand out surveys to dedicated focus groups or observe their behavior in simulations and test environments.
-However, self-reports might be biased, focus groups might not be representative of your target audience, and behavioral observation by expert coders is both costly and time-intensive.
+However, self-reports might be biased, focus groups might not be representative of your target audience, and behavioral observation by expert coders is costly, time-intensive, and also prone to errors.

 Motivation – the neuroscience way

 If your goal is to “glimpse into people’s heads” to confirm their attitude towards your product and get a feel for whether or not they would go for it, you might be excited to hear that neuroscience research has identified an unfiltered and unbiased phenomenon associated with emotion and motivation, which is generally referred to as “frontal asymmetry”.
-Brain scientists have consistently found that higher engagement of the left relative to the right frontal brain is related to positive feelings and higher engagement (Coan et al., 2003).
+Neuropsychologists have consistently found that higher engagement of the left – relative to the right frontal brain – is related to positive feelings and higher engagement (Coan et al., 2003).

 Frontal asymmetry index – a marker of approach and avoidance

 “Engagement” in this case is expressed as frequency power over left and right frontal regions (in the International 10-20-System, electrodes F3/F7 and F4/F8 are the most sensitive candidates).
 Many studies use the (13-25 Hz) beta or (> 30 Hz) gamma frequency bands, but there are also studies using the (8-12 Hz) alpha frequency band.

 States and Personality Traits